 By selling your primary residence house you extract the equity accumulated over the years (minus the settlement fees).
 The equity will help in buying the lower-cost house or condo and, correspondingly, will lower living expenses.
 It’s a good plan, but many people don’t execute it well.

 The biggest problem even is not the money but the family’s well-being.
 Make sure that you both with your spouse desire to downsize and the downsizing is not the “enforced” decision made by you only.

-Make sure you both are comfortable with an idea of living in the smaller space and you are OK with leaving your home where you spent a number of years together.
+Make sure you both are comfortable with the idea of living in the smaller space and you are OK with leaving your home where you spent several years together.
 For some people, the old home is a status symbol, a measure of self-worth and accomplishment, so, a lot of emotions could be involved (including what to take with you and what to throw or give away).